gradle/gradle/design-docs/task-bridging.md

 ### Implementation
 Realise, after all of the `afterEvaluates` of all projects, all rule source tasks which have been addressed via the `withType(SomeType)` construct.
-Realise in this context means realising the model nodes of tasks of those types along with all child nodes.'
+Realise in this context means realising the model nodes of tasks of those types along with all child nodes.
-_More to follow - spiking_
+_Implementation Options (WIP spiking)_

+1. Using a `ProjectConfigureAction` and tracking all task types addressed via `withType()`
+    - Add a new `ProjectConfigureAction` to the `ProjectEvaluator` which would act as the trigger point to realise all rule based tasks which have been addressed via `.withType()`.
+    This would be added via [BuildScopeServices](subprojects/core/src/main/groovy/org/gradle/internal/service/scopes/BuildScopeServices.java#L173-173)
+    - Override the `public <S extends Task> TaskCollection<S> withType(Class<S> type)` method in [DefaultTaskContainer](subprojects/core/src/main/groovy/org/gradle/api/internal/tasks/DefaultTaskContainer.java).
+    This implementation would add each supplied `Class<S> type` to a `Set`.
+This `Set` would then be used by a `ProjectConfigureAction` to realise all of the necessary tasks.

 ### Test cases